FrankoR2-D2/RedditAPI/README.md

 -------------------------------------------- Relationships  -------------------------------------------------------------------------

-        Yes, your updated models look correct based on the requirements of your makeshift Reddit API project.
-        You have properly defined the one-to-many relationships between User and Post, User and Comment, and Post and Comment using navigation properties.
-        You’ve also correctly defined the many-to-one relationships from Post, Comment, and Vote to User.

-        Here’s a brief overview of your models:

         User: A user can create many posts, comments, and votes.
                 This is represented by the ICollection<Post> Posts,